Back to jobs

 • Bachelor’s degree in communications, international relations, public affairs, or a related field; advanced degree preferred.

-• 15+ years of senior-level experience in fundraising, board relations, communications, and external affairs, preferably in a growth focused nonprofit or mission-driven organization.
+• 15+ years of senior experience in fundraising, communications, board relations, and external affairs in a growth-focused or mission-driven organization.

-• Exceptional communication, storytelling, and writing skills, with experience tailoring messages to diverse global audiences.
+• Exceptional communication, storytelling, and writing skills for diverse global audiences and platforms.

-• Demonstrated experience leading and mentoring cross-functional teams through organizational growth and change.
+• Experience leading and mentoring cross-functional teams through organizational growth and change.

-• Deep understanding of digital marketing tools and analytics to optimize outreach and engagement.
+• Strong digital marketing and social media skills, including use of data and analytics to optimize outreach and engagement.

-• Nonprofit leadership experience with a focus on fundraising and integrated communications strategy.
+• Preferred nonprofit leadership experience with responsibility for fundraising, brand-building, and integrated communications strategy.

-• International experience and additional language skills are a plus.
+• Preferred international experience and cross-cultural fluency; additional language skills are a plus.

 Vital Voices provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
 In addition to federal law requirements, Vital Voices complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.